Rev. Emily Berman D’Andrea, Pastor/Head of Staff

 Jenny Robertson, Soprano Section Leader

 Jennifer Robertson obtained her Master’s in Music in Vocal Performance from The Catholic University of America.
 She met her husband, Greg Robertson, when they were both section leaders at Cedar Lane Unitarian Church.
 The couple went on to sing as section leaders under the direction of Thomas Andrew at Potomac United Methodist Church, and as guest soloists at Dulin United Methodist Church.
 Jennifer also previously served as a section leader at St. Matthew’s Cathedral and at Bethesda Presbyterian Church.
 She has sung as a guest soloist at many other area churches, and for oratorio performances by the Vienna Choral Society.
 For several years she was a member of the Washington National Opera Chorus, under Placido Domingo’s artistic direction.
 When not singing, Jennifer is a Licensed Clinical Psychologist in private practice, with offices in Dupont Circle and Rockville.
+In addition to her private practice, she is also affiliated with the Adult ADHD Center of Washington.

 Greg Robertson, Tenor Section Leader